-When it comes to rare diseases, true strength isn’t measured by physical force, but by one’s courage, resilience, and perseverence.
+When it comes to rare diseases, true strength isn’t measured by physical force, but by one’s courage, resilience, and perseverance.

 Scroll down to explore the archenemies or click on one of the buttons below to go directly to the rare disease of your choosing.

-Hypophosphatasia, or HPP, is a genetic, progressive, ultra-rare metabolic disease in which people experience effects on multiple parts of the body, leading to serious complications.2,3 HPP is characterized by defective bone mineralization that can lead to deformity of bones and other skeletal abnormalities.2,3,27 Additional complications can also occur, such as profound muscle weakness, seizures, pain, and respiratory failure leading to premature death in infants.2,3,27 HPP can impair growth in children and can continue to affect a person’s ability to carry out routine daily activities.28,29 Getting a diagnosis of HPP can be straightforward through a combination of full clinical assessment and a routine blood test for low alkaline phosphatase (ALP) activity.2,30
+Hypophosphatasia, or HPP, is a genetic, progressive, ultra-rare metabolic disease in which people experience effects on multiple parts of the body, leading to serious complications.7,8 HPP is characterized by defective bone mineralization that can lead to deformity of bones and other skeletal abnormalities.7,8,34 Additional complications can also occur, such as profound muscle weakness, seizures, pain, and respiratory failure leading to premature death in infants.7,8,34 HPP can impair growth in children and can continue to affect a person’s ability to carry out routine daily activities.35,36 Getting a diagnosis of HPP can be straightforward through a combination of full clinical assessment and a routine blood test for low alkaline phosphatase (ALP) activity.7,37

 Lysosomal acid lipase deficiency, or LAL-D, is a genetic, chronic, and progressive ultra-rare metabolic disease.
-It causes an uncontrolled accumulation of lipids, including cholesteryl esters and triglycerides, which may lead to damage of multiple vital organs, such as the liver, heart, intestines, and spleen.6 LAL-D affects people of all ages, but first symptoms are often experienced during childhood.6 To diagnose LAL-D, measurement of lysosomal acid lipase activity can be performed using a simple blood test.14,38
+It causes an uncontrolled accumulation of lipids, including cholesteryl esters and triglycerides, which may lead to damage of multiple vital organs, such as the liver, heart, intestines, and spleen.11 LAL-D affects people of all ages, but first symptoms are often experienced during childhood.11 To diagnose LAL-D, measurement of lysosomal acid lipase activity can be performed using a simple blood test.14,38

-Paroxysmal nocturnal hemoglobinuria, or PNH, is a disease that destroys an important part of the blood—the red blood cells.16-20 The constant destruction of red blood cells (called hemolysis) is serious because red blood cells have the important job of helping to deliver oxygen and remove waste from the body.23 The disease can lead to blood clots, chronic kidney disease, lung problems, and fatigue, and an estimated 35% of patients die within five years of diagnosis.21, 23-25,37 PNH can occur at any age, but the average age at diagnosis is in the early 30s.22
+Paroxysmal nocturnal hemoglobinuria, or PNH, is a disease that destroys an important part of the blood—the red blood cells.15-19 The constant destruction of red blood cells (called hemolysis) is serious because red blood cells have the important job of helping to deliver oxygen and remove waste from the body.22 The disease can lead to blood clots, chronic kidney disease, lung problems, and fatigue, and an estimated 35 percent of patients die within five years of diagnosis.20,22-24,39 PNH can occur at any age, but the average age at diagnosis is in the early 30s.21

-The destruction of red blood cells is the main cause of the major health problems in PNH.16-20 A combination of clinical assessments and lab results, including high-sensitivity flow cytometry testing, can be used to diagnose PNH.40
+The destruction of red blood cells is the main cause of the major health problems in PNH.15-19 A combination of clinical assessments and lab results, including high-sensitivity flow cytometry testing, can be used to diagnose PNH.40

 Whether you’re living with a rare condition, know someone with one, or just want to show your support, you have the unseen power to take on the challenge of raising awareness of rare diseases around the world.

-Learn more about the organizations allied with the rare disease community and raising awareness of rare diseases like HPP, LAL-D, aHUS, and PNH, as well as how you can help the cause.
+Learn more about the organizations allied with the rare disease community and raising awareness of rare diseases like aHUS, gMG, HPP, LAL-D, and PNH, as well as how you can help the cause.